WordPress/blueprints/docs/build-your-first-blueprint.md

 ## Build your first Blueprint

-Let's build a basic Blueprint that
+Let's build an elementary Blueprint that

 1. Creates a new WordPress site
 2. Sets the site title to "My first Blueprint"